 - Creating Business Rules in SwiftKanban is easy as while creating the rules you can visualize the flow of the rule which helps you understand the triggers, conditions, actions, and frequency in a better way.

 To use the Business Rules feature in SwiftKanban, one must have a supporting license.
-Currently, this feature is in the Beta stage.
 To know more about it, please contact us at [email protected].

 - From your Kanban Board, click the Board Editor icon on the Side toolbar.